Workattackdc/termed/README.md

    npm install

 3. Configure the server:
-   Edit config.js to set your settings (e.g., port, title, tokens).
+   Edit config.js to set your settings

 4. Start the server:
    node index.js